Menu

 FAQ

-A Game Server Login Token (GSLT) is required by Steam for your CS2 server to appear in the server browser and allow players to connect over the Internet.
-Without a valid GSLT, your server will not be visible to anyone.
-To get one, visit Steam Game Server Account Management, log in with your Steam account, and create a new token using App ID 730.
+No — GSLT is optional.
+A Game Server Login Token (GSLT) is only needed if you want your server listed in the CS2 Community Server Browser.
+For private scrims, league matches, invite-only servers, or LAN-style play, your friends connect directly by IP with no GSLT required.
+If you do want public browser visibility, visit Steam Game Server Account Management, log in, and create a new token using App ID 730.
 Paste the 32-character token into the GSLT field in your server configuration panel.
 Each server needs its own unique token.

 Yes.
 RCON access is available on all plans for remote administration.